 - At 14’ long, these ropes are long enough to fit multiple jumpers in the middle at the same time.

 - Aside from double dutch, these ropes are not super versatile.

 - The plastic beads are a bit loud against the concrete, so make sure you’re extra nice to your neighbors.

 Double dutch jump rope is one of the coolest and most impressive kids activities you’ll ever see.
-Buy Jump Ropes offers a pair of classic 14’ long ropes that are perfect for kids or teenagers practicing double dutch.
+This bundle offers a pair of classic 14’ long ropes that are perfect for kids or teenagers practicing double dutch.

 Jumping rope is an increasingly popular way to mix up your cardio routine and burn some calories.
 There’s a wide variety of ropes available on the market, ranging from super light and speedy to durable and heavy.
 In comparing fitness jump ropes, there’s a few key things to consider.